Photo courtesy of Jordan Oxborough

 I am now a master's student in the Educational Design for Teacher Educators Program at Hiroshima University in Japan.

-In my graduate level work, I am interested in whether educational activities and programs can change fear of negative evaluation related to L2 English use in Japan.
+In my graduate level work, I am interested in whether single-session workshops based on the ARCS model of instructional design can change foreign language enjoyment and fear of negative evaluation related to L2 English use in Japan.

 Under Dr. Kabir's supervision, I am adapting behavioral tasks and making educational materials based on best practices in psychological support activities for anxious learners.